fakharzadehAmir/XV6-CFS-Scheduler/README.md

 The `check_preemption` function evaluates whether the currently running process should be preempted.
 It considers if the process has exhausted its allotted timeslice or if there is a more suitable candidate (a process with a smaller virtual runtime) ready to run.

-## Formula Explanation

-The formulas used in CFS for time slice calculation and virtual runtime updating are based on process weight, which is derived from the nice value of the process:

-- **Time Slice Calculation**: Determines the quantum of time each process gets to run on the CPU.
-- **Virtual Runtime Update**: Reflects the total time a process has been running, adjusted for its weight, to ensure fairness.

 ## Code Explanation

 In `proc.h`, several fields were added to the `proc` structure to support CFS: